 § 2.2-3705.6.
-Exclusions to application of chapter; proprietary records and trade secrets.
+(Effective until October 1, 2021) Exclusions to application of chapter; proprietary records and trade secrets.

 The following information contained in a public record is excluded from the mandatory disclosure provisions of this chapter but may be disclosed by the custodian in his discretion, except where such disclosure is prohibited by law.
 Redaction of information excluded under this section from a public record shall be conducted in accordance with § 2.2-3704.01.